RafifAlzayat/thecoolteam-/README.md

 ![alt text](https://github.com/RafifAlzayat/thecoolteam-/blob/main/Covid%20Analysis%20Images/Machine%20Learning%20Dashboard.png)

 #### Summary
 Overall the DecisionTreeClassifier has a slightly higher balanced accuracy score of 93.14% over the GradientBoostingClassifier of 93.07%.
 DecisionTreeClassifier is both simple to understand and is perfect for the type of data in this given dataset as it is essentially numerical data.
 GradientBoostingClassifier is not as intelligible as the decision tree, however, they both have similar accuracy ratings which surpass most other machine learning methods.
 The one that had the highest percentage balanced accuracy score was Support Vector Machine at 93.14%.
+SVM’s confusion matrix had 61201 true positives and 4509 false positives with no false negatives or true negatives.

 The diagram for the machine learning model is below:
   ![alt text](https://github.com/RafifAlzayat/thecoolteam-/blob/main/Covid%20Analysis%20Images/Machine%20Learning%20Model%20Diagram%20(1).jpg)